Living-with-machines/DeezyMatch/README.md

 python combineVecs.py -qc q,c -sc test -p fwd,bwd -combs test
 ```

 3. CandidateFinder.
-Various options are available to find a set of candidates (from a dataset) for each query in the same or another dataset.
+Various options are available to find a set of candidates (from a dataset) for a given query in the same or another dataset.

 * Select candidates based on L2-norm distance (aka faiss distance):